Frog galvanoscope: History

 Frogs were a popular subject of experiment in the laboratories of early scientists.
 They were small, easily handled, and there was a ready supply.
 Marcello Malpighi, for instance, used frogs in his study of lungs in the seventeenth century.
 Frogs were particularly suitable for the study of muscle activity.
 Especially in the legs, the muscle contractions are readily observed and the nerves are easily dissected out.
 Another desirable feature for scientists was that these contractions continued after death for a considerable time.
 Also in the eighteenth century, Leopoldo Caldani and Felice Fontana subjected frogs to electric shocks to test Albrecht von Haller's irritability theory.

 Luigi Galvani, a lecturer at the University of Bologna, was researching the nervous system of frogs from around 1780.
 This research included the muscular response to opiates and static electricity, for which experiments the spinal cord and rear legs of a frog were dissected out together and the skin removed.
 In 1781, an observation was made while a frog was being dissected.
 An electric machine discharged just at the moment one of Galvani's assistants touched the crural nerve of a dissected frog with a scalpel.
 The frog's legs twitched as the discharge happened.
 Galvani found that he could make the prepared leg of a frog (see the Construction section) twitch by connecting a metal circuit from a nerve to a muscle, thus inventing the first frog galvanoscope.
 Galvani published these results in 1791 in De viribus electricitatis.

 An alternative version of the story of the frog response at a distance has the frogs being prepared for a soup on the same table as a running electric machine.
-Galvani's wife notices the frog twitch when an assistant accidentally touches a nerve and reports the phenomenon to her husband.
+Galvani's wife noticed the frog twitch when an assistant accidentally touched a nerve and reported the phenomenon to her husband.
 This story originates with Jean-Louis Alibert and, according to Piccolino and Bresadola, was probably invented by him.